 Do you need planning permission?

-- altering a listed building
+- carrying out work to a listed building